kfjahnke/envutil/README.md

 be followed by the facet's orientation, given as three 'Euler angles' (yaw, pich, roll).
 If you want the facet to be mounted 'straight ahead', just pass 0 0 0.
 All six values (image filename, projection, hfov, yaw, pitch, roll) must be passed after --facet, separated by space.
+I have added translation and shear parameters to the 'facet' option, which makes for a lengthy and cumbersome facet parameterization - this is okay in this feature branch, but eventually I'll move to a file-based parameterization.
+The translation and shear parameters are panotools-compatible, they relate like this:

+    TRX -> TrX    TRY -> TrY    TRZ -> TrZ
+    TPY -> Tpy    TPP -> Tpp    TPR -> unused in PTO
+    G   -> g      T   -> t

 You may pass more than one facet.
 Currently, where several facets provide visible content for a given viewing ray, envutil gives preference to one